How to Improve Writing Skills through Journaling

 First, I’d like to teach you my Spill-See-Shape method.
 This method can help you cultivate the mental clarity and focus you need to write your most impactful content.
 Try adding it to your journaling practice.
 My clients also find it to be a helpful brainstorming tool for their writing in general.

 Spill-See-Shape: How to Improve Writing Skills by Gaining Clarity & Focus

 Spill-See-Shape is a three-step process.
 First, you spill whatever comes to you onto the page.
-Second, you’ll see patterns in your ideas, beliefs.
+Second, you’ll see patterns in your ideas, beliefs, and stories.
 And, third, you’ll shape your writing around the core phrases you find in your writing.
 With practice, this Spill-See-Shape process will show you how to improve your writing skills by helping you clarify the focus of your writing.

 Spill: First, give yourself at least 15 minutes to just put pen to paper and write using the prompt: What am I called to write today?

 See: Underline or highlight any repeated or related ideas, beliefs, and stories that arise.
 (If your ideas feel random at first, that’s OK.
 You can skip this step and keep writing until patterns emerge organically in your content.)

 Shape: Choose one to three phrases from what you wrote that impact you the most.
 Record on a separate sheet of paper.
 Elaborate under each of these phrases on why that particular phrase resonates with you.

 Once you feel you’re clear about the ideas, beliefs, and stories that resonate with you, you can focus on which aspects of them matter the most to you.

 Keep expanding on one of the phrases you wrote down in the Shape step until you feel you’ve said all you can say about it.
 Then, ask yourself the questions that follow to hone your focus.